by Charles S. Garabedian

 When the time comes, I am absolutely convinced that Christian fundamentalists and conservative evangelicals will blindly follow their new Dominionist leaders just like the lemmings who follow each other in long lines to jump into the ocean and die.
-In their many churches, beginning in early childhood, Christian fundamentalists have been brainwashed into being nondissenting, unquestioning followers of their preachers and higher religious leaders.
+In their many churches, beginning in early childhood, Christian fundamentalists brainwash their members into being nondissenting, unquestioning followers of their preachers and higher religious leaders.
+In Christian fundamentalist circles, the word rebellion is a dirty word.
 They have been taught that any form of rebellion is inherently wrong because Satan was the first rebel in the universe.
+This eschewing of anything that looks like rebellion and free thinking encourages a sheep-like frame of mind wherein the average fundie is far more likely to be a follower rather than a leader.

 Few people know this, but U.S. Senator Ted Cruz (R-Texas) and numerous other prominent Americans have fallen under Dominionist sway to various degrees.
 Cruz even now is trying to secure the Republican nomination to run for President of the United States.
 Take a look at the links below for a few articles about Christian Dominionism by my good Christian friend Adrienne and respected journalist Chris Hedges.
 Under the photograph on Adrienne’s blog post, she has links to several other important articles about Christian Dominionism, including two specifically about Senator Cruz.
 Adrienne lives in Texas—hence her interest in Senator Cruz.
 Here are the safe links to click: